mitchpaulus/neobem/doc/tutorials.inc.md

 a ["hash table"](https://en.wikipedia.org/wiki/Hash_table) with a string key, the same concept as in many other programming languages.
-Unfortunately for me, I cannot name this an "object" since the concept of an object is already taken by the "objects" in the resulting file.
+Unfortunately for me, I cannot name this an "object" since the concept of an object is already taken by the "objects" in the resulting building energy simulation files we are trying to create.

 You define a structure like this: